While thousands of Ukrainian Jews have fled the country, most of the 200,000 strong Jewish community is still sheltering within its borders.

 Because our partner agencies, the Jewish Agency for Israel, JDC, and World ORT, have been working steadily in Ukraine for generations – we’ve been able to be on the ground responding to emergency needs from day one of the conflict.

-Already, an estimated 10 million people have been displaced, making this the largest number of displaced people in Europe since WWII.
+Since Russia first invaded Ukraine, an estimated 10 million people have been displaced, making this one of the largest humanitarian crises since WWII.

 The needs are many and urgent.
-For all those streaming over Ukraine’s borders, they include food, shelter, clothing, medical supplies, safe passage, and help to make aliyah or to resettle in another safe haven.
+They include food, water, shelter, clothing, medical supplies, safe passage, and help to make aliyah or resettle in another safe haven – whether in Europe, Canada, or the U.S. Your support is desperately needed.
+Here are some critical ways you can help.

 How many Ukrainian refugees are expected to arrive in the US?